-Keywords: Performance rating, multigrade teachers, academic performance
+Keywords: Performance rating, multigrade teachers, academic performance.

 1. INTRODUCTION

 Performance management is an important step in the human resource management system of the organization.
 It aids organizations in ensuring that workers are putting forth significant effort toward accomplishing the organization's goals and mission.
 It is a continual process to identify, assess, and enhance employee performance and match that performance with the strategic goals of the organization (Aguinis, 2009).
 It is a strong foundation and strategic instrument to help employees in the organization to increase their financial and personal objectives (Gautam & Jain, 2016).